In the spirit of the holidays, I thought Jo and some mischief would be fun.

 Karma came up and slapped Jo on the back.
 “Made a mess, did ya’.”

-“Yeah, sucky pic with how they kept their faces averted–”
+“Yeah, sucky pic with how they kept their faces averted and the resolution.”

 “Son of a–” Karma’s hand reached for her gun which wasn’t there.
 “Dammit, no gun.”

 “Rian and Arabelle are here.
-Not to mention Santa and a lot of other innocent people.
+Not to mention Santa and a lot of other innocent people in the rooms on either side of us.
 We need to do this without guns.”
-Jo checked her cell to see if she could send a 911 text, but there was no reception in this room.
+Jo checked her cell to see if she could send a 911 text, but there was no bars.
 She should’ve done it in the previous room.
-Glancing up, she saw the door between rooms automatically shut and probably locked.
+Glancing up, she saw the door between rooms was already shut and probably locked.
 It would be suspicious if she went back to that room and might tip the perps off.

 “We should just jump them–”